-RxSight®, Inc. (the "Company") is a Delaware corporation headquartered in Aliso Viejo, California with one wholly owned subsidiary located in Amsterdam, Netherlands.
-The wholly owned subsidiary has a registered branch in the United Kingdom and a wholly owned subsidiary located in Germany.
+RxSight®, Inc. (the "Company") is a Delaware corporation headquartered in Aliso Viejo, California with two wholly owned subsidiaries.
+One subsidiary is located in Amsterdam, Netherlands, with registered branches in the United Kingdom and Ireland (closed in 2020).
+The Netherlands entity also has a wholly owned subsidiary in Germany.
+A second subsidiary, closed in 2020, was located in Tijuana, Mexico.
 The Company is engaged in the research and development, manufacture and sale of light adjustable intraocular lenses used in cataract surgery along with capital equipment used with the lenses.

-The Company's products, which include the light adjustable lens ("LAL®") and a specially designed machine for delivering light to the eye, the Light Delivery Device ("LDDTM"), are approved by the United States ("U.S.") Food and Drug Administration ("FDA") primarily for sale in the U.S. and have regulatory approval in the U.S., Europe, Canada and Mexico.
-The Company began marketing its products in 2019.
-The LAL is a premium intraocular lens ("IOL") which is partially reimbursable under Medicare.
-The Company competes with other IOLs in the premium market.
+The Company's products, which include the light adjustable lens ("LAL"® or "RxLAL"®) and a specially designed machine for delivering light to the eye, the Light Delivery Device ("LDDTM"), are approved by the United States ("U.S.") Food and Drug Administration ("FDA") for sale in the U.S. and have regulatory approval in the U.S and Europe.
+The Company began marketing its products in the U.S. during the second quarter of 2019 and in Europe during the third quarter of 2019.
+The RxLAL is a premium intraocular lens ("IOL") which is partially reimbursable under Medicare.
+The Company competes with other IOLs in the premium market in the U.S. and Europe.

-The accompanying unaudited condensed consolidated financial statements include the accounts of RxSight, Inc. and its wholly owned subsidiaries, RxSight, B.V. and RxSight GmbH.
+The accompanying consolidated financial statements include the accounts of RxSight, Inc. and its wholly owned subsidiaries, RxSight, B.V., located in the Netherlands, RxSight GmbH, located in Germany, and RxSight S de R.L. de C.V., located in Mexico.
 All significant inter-company balances and transactions have been eliminated in consolidation.

-Basis of Presentation and Principles of Consolidation
+Basis of Presentation

-The Company's condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to Form 10-Q and Article 8 of Regulation S-X of the Securities and Exchange Commission ("SEC").
+The Company's financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission ("SEC").
 Accordingly, the accompanying unaudited condensed consolidated financial statements do not include all of the information and notes required by GAAP for complete financial statements.
 The unaudited interim financial statements reflect all adjustments which, in the opinion of management, are necessary for a fair statement of the results for the periods presented.
 All such adjustments are of a normal and recurring nature.
-The December 31, 2022 balance sheet data was derived from audited financial statements; however, the accompanying notes to the condensed consolidated financial statements do not include all of the annual disclosures required under GAAP and should be read in conjunction with the audited consolidated financial statements included in the Company's 2022 Annual Report on Form 10-K filed with the SEC on March 6, 2023.
+The consolidated balance sheet as of December 31, 2020 has been derived from the audited consolidated financial statements at that date but does not include all information and footnotes required by GAAP for complete financial statements.
 The operating results presented in these unaudited condensed consolidated financial statements are not necessarily indicative of the results that may be expected for any future periods.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto included in the Company's final prospectus for its IPO, filed pursuant to Rule 424(b) under the Securities Exchange Act of 1933, as amended, with the SEC on July 29, 2021 (the "Prospectus").